GRaynaud/ModalPINN_Python_code/README.md

 and is available for download on Zenodo
 > Boudina, Mouad.
 (2021).
 Numerical simulation data of a two-dimensional flow around a fixed circular cylinder [Data set].
 Zenodo. http://doi.org/10.5281/zenodo.5039610  [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5039610.svg)](https://doi.org/10.5281/zenodo.5039610)

-along with two python scripts (*reactions_process.py* and *text_flow.py*) that perform the reading of these files data files.
+along with two python scripts (*reactions_process.py* and *text_flow.py*) that perform the reading of these data files.

 Nonetheless other data can be used.
-Provided functions in Load_train_data_desync.py might be reused if the structure of data suits [time step,position] for u,v,p and a list of x,y [position].
+Provided functions in *Load_train_data_desync.py* might be reused if the structure of data suits [time step,element id] for u,v,p and a list of x,y [element id].
 Otherwise, it might be necessary to adapt these functions to your data structure.

 ## Licence